ubaidzafar05/medicat-assistant-bot/readme.md

 Always consult a licensed healthcare provider for medical advice

 If you experience emergency symptoms (e.g., chest pain, difficulty breathing, severe bleeding), contact emergency services immediately

-Make a Docker-ready README

-Just tell me how you plan to use this repo.